Skip to content

 Businesses Using Recordings for Dispute Resolution

-Businesses will often record phone calls with their clients or customers for quality assurance, training, and complaint/dispute investigation purposes.
+Often, businesses will record phone calls with their clients or customers for quality assurance, training, and complaint/dispute investigation purposes.
 Some businesses, such as airlines or medical centres, may wish to examine recordings of calls in an attempt to resolve a dispute or investigate a customer complaint.
 The same legislation as above will govern whether a business can record a phone call.
 Ultimately, a business will need the consent of the other party on the line to do so.

 If you run a business and would like to record your calls, you must have some sort of a disclaimer at the beginning of the call.
 The disclaimer should include the full scope of the intended purposes and uses of the recording, including for dispute resolution, and should then ask for the caller’s consent.
 If an individual states that they do not want the call recorded, it is illegal to record it in all states other than Queensland.